-They survived not only to people, but also most of the artworks and buildings: with a great symbolic and economic value and a small size, they were the principal objects that all the people took while were fleeing.
+Those jewels survived not only to people, but also most of the artworks and buildings: with a great symbolic and economic value and being small size, them were the most important objects that all the people took while were fleeing.

 For me, a jewel is “portable art”.